3 Days in Fort Myers Itinerary (Plus Travel Tips)

 Kayak Through The Mangroves and Canals

-Another top thing to add to your Fort Myers itinerary is either kayaking or a SUP Rental through the mangroves and Canals.
+Another top thing to add to your itinerary is either kayaking or a SUP Rental through the mangroves and Canals.
 Mangroves are a very important part of the Gulf’s ecosystem and provide a home to tons of wildlife.

 You can often find a variety of fish, crabs, and birds.
 While in the canals, you have a good opportunity to see dolphins and even manatees.

 We went kayaking with Gulf Coast Kayak, and had a really great time exploring the mangroves and canals.
+Although we didn’t see dolphins, they said they are often there.
 They are located in Cape Coral.
-If you’re not in this area, you can find dolphin kayak tours around the greater Fort Myers area.

 Florida Fun Fact: Did you know Cape Coral has more canals than Venice, Italy?